Lillianwei-h/runable-gill/README.md

 # Runable Gill

 I add inference code for json file and fix some bugs includng requirements incompatibility and out-of-date sd1.5 model(you need to login to your huggingface to download the new sd1.5 model).
-But still there may exist some errors like tensor size not match and CUDA error.
-I hope you can avoid these errors by reducing batch size.
+If CUDA error exisits, you can reduce batch_size or max_text_length by passing args.

 ## Enivironment
 ```